vapor/jwt-kit/README.md

 This package includes a vendored internal-only copy of [BoringSSL](https://boringssl.googlesource.com), used for certain cryptographic operations not currently available via [SwiftCrypto](https://github.com/apple/swift-crypto).

+> Note: The `P-521` elliptic curve used with the ES512 signing algorithm is often assumed to be a typo, but confusingly, it is not.

 ## Vapor

 The [vapor/jwt](https://github.com/vapor/jwt) package provides first-class integration with Vapor and is recommended for all Vapor projects which want to use JWTKit.